-The effect of school absenteeism on Muslim children's attaintment
+The effect of school absenteeism on Muslim children's attaintment was due to be addressed this week by education minister Stephen Twigg.

 He was expected to praise the joint initiative between Tower Hamlets, east London, and the London Muslim Centre.